LimaoC/amodely/docs/lib/pipelines.py.md

 Transformer to filter for outliers in normally distributed data.

-The data must have been run through the anomaly detection algorithm first; i.e. `X.anomalies_` is not empty.

-Returns the dataframe with outliers only.
+Returns the anomaly dataframe with outliers only.

 ### `dimension_pipeline(measure: str, dimension: str, frequency: str = "W-MON", bad_categories: list[str] = [])`